 - Enter the IP address of the DeviceMaster in your web browser URL field.
 You can retrieve the IP address with NS-Link or PortVision Plus. - Click the port number that you want to configure as a socket.

-See the SocketServer help system, if you need help configuring sockets.
+See the SocketServer help system, if you need information about configuring sockets or serial tunneling.